Initial degenerations of Grassmannians: Preliminaries

-The vertices of $\Delta_{M}$ are the points $u_{\beta}$ for $\beta \in \cB(M)$.
-The convex hull of a subset of vertices of $\Delta^{d,n}$ is a matroid polytope if and only if every edge of $\Delta$ is parallel to some $u_i-u_j$ \cite[Theorem~4.1]{GGMS}.
+The vertices of $Q_{M}$ are the points $e_{\beta}$ for $\beta \in \cB(M)$.
+Given a collection of vertices of $\Delta(d,n)$, its convex hull $Q$ is a matroid polytope if and only if every edge of $Q$ is parallel to some $e_i-e_j$ \cite[Theorem~4.1]{GGMS}; we write $M_Q$ for the corresponding matroid.
 In particular, any face of a matroid polytope is a matroid polytope.